Off-grid custom solar street lights for residential developments

-SUNNA Design’s distributor in the USA, Recovered Energy Technologies, was commissioned by a significant Land Developer to design and deliver a full-fledged solar outdoor lighting system for the first two subdivisions of the Serenoa Villages development and boulevard in Clermont, FL.
+Sunna Design’s products were selected by a significant Land Developer as the solution to light the first two subdivisions of the Serenoa Villages development and boulevard in Clermont, FL.
 The main goal was to achieve a level of performance and quality similar or superior to what conventional « grid-tied » lamp posts can deliver.
 The first feedback received from residents is very positive, with many being surprised at “how bright these lights are!”.
 Residents were able to witness the importance of resilient lighting when a power outage hit the community for ten hours, at the end of October 2019.

 Solar Lighting as a Service

-SUNNA Design and it’s partner RET were also able to deal with all of the real-estate developer’s aesthetic requirements, including RAL color specification (the delightful Dark Bronze RAL 8019 for Clermont) and the U.S. sourced bell-head shaped fixtures with shepherd’s crook arm.
-Each street light is individually remote-controlled through a cloud-based dashboard that helps to restrain on-site maintenance drastically.
+SUNNA Design was also able to deal with all of the real-estate developer’s aesthetic requirements, including RAL color specification (the delightful Dark Bronze RAL 8019 for Clermont) and the U.S. sourced bell-head shaped fixtures with shepherd’s crook arm.
+Each street light powers a remote-monitoring device that provides information on the status of the systems and helps to restrain on-site maintenance drastically.

 Additionally, this large-scale project is the first to achieve a proper Solar Lighting as a Service agreement (SLaaS) in the U.S., meaning zero capital expenses for the developer on its street lighting installation, energy, and maintenance.